telerik/ajax-docs/general-information/controlling-visual-appearance/how-to-load-skins-from-external-assemblies.md

 1. Drop all skin related files for your control(s) in the project and mark them as embedded resources (right click, select *Properties* and from the *Build Action* dropdown choose *Embedded Resource*).

 1. Modify the skin files - rename them, change the CSS properties, etc. The main point here is that you will also need to rename the addresses of the images in these files.
-Because of the specifics of the approach explained below, it is convenient to use the skin files from the Telerik® UI for ASP.NET Ajax source code.Here lies the first tricky part – the webresource links in our css files are of the type
+Because of the specifics of the approach explained below, it is convenient to use the skin files from the Telerik® UI for ASP.NET AJAX source code.Here lies the first tricky part – the webresource links in our css files are of the type

 	**C#**